Lovedale Press

-Lovedale Press is a small South African publishing company that has its origins in 1823 at the Gwali (Chumie or Tyumie) Mission, located in Tyume valley in Alice (now Dikeni) in the Eastern Cape.
-John Bennie, (a brilliant linguist) from the Glasgow Mission Society (GMS) was joined by John Ross in 1823, who brought the Ruthven Printing Press and printed the first Xhosa words in December 1823.
+Lovedale Press is a small South African publishing company that has its origins in 1823 at the Gwali (Tyhume) Mission, located in Tyhume valley in Alice (now eDikeni) in the Eastern Cape.
+John Bennie, (a brilliant linguist) from the Glasgow Mission Society (GMS) joined John Ross in 1823, and brought with him the Ruthven Printing Press and printed the first Xhosa words in December 1823.
 The church used the press to publish works that mirrored Scottish missionary values, and develop potential through education and evangelism.

 History

 Bennie and Ross set up another mission station on the Ncera River in November 1824.
 This would become eventually become the Lovedale Mission.
 The original press was destroyed during The Frontier War (1834-5).
 A replacement press was set up in 1839.

 In 1841, the Lovedale Missionary Institute (a seminary) was opened.
 The press was again destroyed during the War of the Axe (1846-7).
-The current Lovedale Press dates from 1861.When the Institution opened up a department and took on the task of printing isiXhosa texts.
+The current Lovedale Press dates from 1861.
+When the Institution opened up a department and took on the task of printing isiXhosa texts.

 Initially Lovedale Press focussed on providing books and pamphlets for educational and evangelical purposes.
 Bennie’s first published work in isiXhosa entitled: “Zonke Inkomo zezi ka-Tixo” (All cattle come from God).
 Initially vernacular literature publishing was limited to the Christian faith and the bible and hymnbooks were translated into vernacular languages.
 Later the printing press would become a pioneer printer of African literature, carrying "history and heritage" within it.

+Victory of the Word

+Co-founded in 2020 by visual and performance artist Athi-Patra Ruga and curator, interdisciplinary art practitioner/gallerist Anelisa Mangcu, Victory of the Word (VOW), is an organisation that works with Lovedale Press and its Trustees to reclaim, preserve and reimagine its legacy through art, research, publishing and education.
+This "three-phase fundraising and development project" is dedicated to draw public attention to the crisis and to relieving the financial pressures that the Lovedale Press Trustees face, by covering the costs that enable it to keep its doors open, making it accessible to cultural practitioners.
+Historian Sibusiso Mnyanda's role as Head of Curatorial Research at VOW, is engaged in systematically redesigning how we understand knowledge economies that rose and continue to sprout form this rich epistemological legacy of the reduction of African languages orality to the western form of the written script.

 Notable publications and authors

 Lovedale Press has an enormous Xhosa printing and publishing heritage.
-Isigidimi Sama-Xosa (The Xhosa Messenger) was one of the first isiXhosa language newspapers which was printed from 1870 - 1875 by the Lovedale Press.
+Isigidimi Sama-Xosa (The Xhosa Messenger) was one of the first isiXhosa language newspapers which was printed from 1870 to 1875 by Lovedale Press.